quark1482/badwrapi/TECH.md

 3. I have never seen any image including the letters G, I, L, or T.
 4. I have never seen any image with more than eight letters.
 5. Amazingly, all these words are pronounceable.
 You hardly find two consonants\
-   in a row. -I'm not sure what this could be useful for, but it's interesting."
+   in a row. -I'm not sure what this could be useful for, but it's interesting.

 I know that a model can be trained to reach 100% success here.